jnaidu/Identity/Register_a_new_user.md

-# Register a new user
+# Registering a new user

 ## Description
 This section depicts the registration process for a new user.